VTB Capital: History

-Created in 2008, the business is headquartered in Moscow with offices in London, Singapore, Dubai, Hong Kong, New York City, Vienna, Sofia and Kyiv.
+Created in 2008, the business is headquartered in Moscow with offices in London, Singapore, Dubai, Hong Kong, Vienna, Sofia and Kyiv.
 To establish VTB Capital, numerous bankers from Deutsche Bank's Moscow office were hired.

 In 2015 VTB Capital ranked first in Dealogic's FY 2015 league tables in the Debt and Equity capital markets bookrunners and M&A Advisor categories across Russia and the CIS.
 In the same year VTB Capital maintained the top position in Dealogic's ranking on the volume of transactions in the Russian domestic debt capital market.
 The company arranged 70 transactions for a total of US $5.447 billion with 25 per cent market share.
 VTB Capital also ranked first in ECM in Russia and the CIS, having arranged eight transactions, amounting to US $720 million and taking a record 40.8 per cent share of the market.
 In M&A, VTB Capital was one of the top two leaders in Central and Eastern Europe.
 The bank also advised on a total of 15 transactions, equivalent to a volume of US $11.33 billion with a Russian market share of 23 per cent.